rmGuarachi/ThreadRaceUsingJoins/README.md

 5. Rest
 6. River

 At the end of the race, the judge will display the total time it took for the racer to finish the race.
+Each racer will wait for its friend to finish the race and will go home together.
+If the racer's friend has finished the race, the racer will go home alone.